Living with AIH

 Patients with autoimmune hepatitis (AIH) typically lead long lives.
 With treatment, most patients don’t need liver transplants and have normal life expectancies.

 Patients being treated for AIH do well long-term, and most will never need a liver transplant.
-In a diverse group of patients (including patients of advanced age), 91% are still living after 10 years, and 70% are still after 20 years without liver transplants.
+In a diverse group of patients (including patients of advanced age), 91% are still living after 10 years, and 70% are still living after 20 years without liver transplants.

 Some patients may experience increases in liver tests while on immunosuppression.
 Patients often refer to these episodes as “flares.”
 It is not completely clear why flares occur, but some doctors think that either the immunosuppression medication may not have provided excellent control of liver inflammation or a separate condition has caused the increase, such as a viral illness, stress, or another liver condition like fatty liver disease.
 Patients who don’t take their medication consistently could also increase their risk of a flare.